mriffle/teirex-aws-setup/docs/source/set_up_aws.rst

 Setup and Configure AWS Batch
 =====================================

 The Nextflow workflows can use AWS Batch as a compute provider.
 This document describes how to setup and configure AWS Batch to run these Nextflow workflows.
-We also provide a `Terraform configuration <http://sdfs>`_ which can be used by advanced users to automate the setup and configure AWS Batch to run Nextflow workflows.

 AWS Batch is a managed service that allows you to run batch computing workloads on the AWS Cloud.
 AWS Batch automatically provisions compute resources and optimizes the workload distribution based on the quantity and scale of the workloads.
 AWS Batch plans, schedules, and executes the Nextflow workflows across the full range of AWS compute services and features, such as Amazon EC2 and Spot Instances.